 Other underlying conditions

 An underlying condition or issue can also cause a high heart rate and low blood pressure.
-The American Heart Association list several underlying issues that may cause symptoms of low blood pressure, including:
+The

 - nutrient deficiency